 - Use terms that are politically correct and avoid those which are not

-- Apply the four cornerstones of diversity
+- Apply the diversity awareness model

 - Avoid the pitfalls related to diversity

 - Use a technique for dealing with inappropriate behavior

 - Develop a management style to encourage diversity

 - Take action if you or one of your employees feels discriminated against

 - You will spend the first part of the day getting to know participants and discussing what will take place during the workshop.
 Students will also have an opportunity to identify their personal learning objectives.

 Lesson 2: Defining Diversity

 - Participants will begin by defining diversity and related terms, including affirmative action, bias, stereotype, and Equal Employment Opportunity.